An Inside Peek into Jessup’s MAEd Program which has the Preliminary Administrative Services Credential (PASC) Embedded

-David, could you tell me a little bit about the new administrative credential and your role within this program?
+Professor Bills, could you tell me a little bit about the new administrative credential and your role within this program?

 The Preliminary Administrative Services Credential (PASC) is for educators looking to serve in leadership roles within their schools, district, and state.
-My role is to oversee the field experience part of the credentialing experience.

 How does servant leadership and ethics play a role in this credential?

-Leaders are always ones who must make ethical decisions.
-It’s important they look at all sides of an issue, listen well, and have empathy before deciding the next steps in any situation.
+Leaders are always the ones who must make ethical decisions.
+It’s important they look at all sides of an issue, listen well and have empathy before deciding the next steps in any situation.
 In these classes, students wrestle with real-life issues that have multiple paths forward and learn how to navigate the most difficult situations.

-We use the model of Christ.
+We [Jessup] use the model of Christ.
 We come to serve, not to be served.
 Our candidates learn they are alone at the bottom of an upside-down pyramid.
 They’re supporting the school, not at the top being served.

-Mary, what makes your teaching style/this credential program different from other credential programs?
+Dr. Castleman, what makes your teaching style/this credential program different from other credential programs?

 What types of careers do students with this credential typically pursue?